sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/equatorial-bulge/README.md

 - 218 degrees
 - 318 degrees

+These four lines divide the Earth into 4 "strips", touching both pivots, that alternate between moving closer and further away from the equator.
 I've divided up each strip into two halves, resulting in 8 quadrants, which I display below.

 Here are the two quadrants connected to the eastern pivot which move closer to the equator: